FGIT: Fault-Guided Fine-Tuning for Code Generation: Discussion

 \section{Discussion}

-\textit{Impact of $\alpha$ in Loss}.
-The parameter $\alpha$ in our loss function controls the emphasis placed on error-sensitive tokens.
-We further experimentally investigate the performance impact of changing $\alpha$.
-Specifically, we conduct experiments with $\alpha \in [1, 1.5, 2, 3, 5]$ on Humaneval(+) and observe the performance changes of LLMs.
+\textbf{\textit{Impact of hyperparameters}. } We first analyse the impact of the parameter $\alpha$ in our loss function, which controls the emphasis placed on error-sensitive tokens, by changing $\alpha$.
+Specifically, we conduct experiments with $\alpha \in [1, 1.5, 2, 3, 5]$ on HumanEval(+) and observe the performance changes of LLMs.
 Due to the evaluation time constraints, we select SemCoder-S as the representative LLM for this ablation study, as it demonstrates the best overall performance with \appname.
 Figure~\ref{fig:abl-alpha-human} illustrates the performance trends as $\alpha$ varies.
 We can observe that $\alpha=2$ provides an optimal balance between emphasizing error-sensitive tokens and maintaining attention to shared tokens.
 Additionally, it can be observed that in all cases, after \appname, the LLM's performance matches or exceeds that of Standard-SFT, demonstrating the robustness to hyperparameter choices.

+Then we investigate the impact of the number of training epochs, which also influences the learning emphasis on \ess.
+Specifically, we conduct experiments with epochs in $[1, 2, 3, 5]$ using SemCoder-S and observe the performance changes on HumanEval(+).
+Figure~\ref{fig:abl-epoch-human} illustrates the performance trends as the number of training epochs varies.
+We find that an excessive number of training epochs can lead to a decline in performance.
+This might be because the model over-focuses on \ess, neglecting the importance of surrounding tokens.